Issue: Global price-fixing conspiracy

 These batteries provide power for ubiquitous consumer electronic products, including cameras, notebook computers, mobile telephones, smartphones, personal digital assistants, tablet computers, and handheld game consoles.

-Factual Allegations in Li-Ion Batteries Case
+Factual Allegations in the Li-Ion Batteries Antitrust Case

 As alleged in the complaint, the Li-ion battery industry has traditionally been controlled by a few, large Japanese producers.
 In the late 1990s, however, manufacturers from South Korea, LG Chem and Samsung, entered the market.
 Prices for Li-Ion rechargeable batteries began to drop sharply, by nearly 50% from 2000 to 2002, even as demand for these batteries was surging.